difference between jail and prison

 If you are facing criminal charges, it is essential to speak with an experienced criminal defense attorney who can help guide you through the legal process and protect your rights.
 By working with a knowledgeable attorney, you can ensure that you achieve the best possible outcome for your case.

-See also difference between double and float
+See also difference between disorder and disease

 Table difference between jail and prison